-The Group operates a number of post-employment plans in various countries including both defined contribution and defined benefit plans.
+The Group maintains a number of post-employment plans in various countries including both defined contribution and defined benefit plans.
+The Group's defined benefit plans comprise significant pension schemes, as well as material other post employment benefit ("Opeb") plans providing post-retirement healthcare and life insurance coverage to certain employee groups.
 Defined benefit plans expose the Group to actuarial risks such as investment risk, interest rate risk, and life expectancy risk.
-The characteristics and associated risks of the defined benefit plans vary depending on legal, fiscal, and economic requirements in each country.
-These characteristics and risks are further described below and relate to the plans included in Continuing operations.
+The characteristics and associated risks of the defined benefit plans vary depending on the legal, fiscal, and economic requirements in each country.
+These characteristics and risks are further described below and relate to the plans included as part of the Group's Continuing operations.

-The total net defined benefit liability is EUR 1 198 million (EUR 398 million in 2015) consisting of net pension and other post-employment benefit liabilities of EUR 5 000 million (EUR 423 million in 2015) and net pension and other post-employment benefit assets of EUR 3 802 million (EUR 25 million in 2015).
+The total net defined benefit liability is EUR 461 million (EUR 1 198 million in 2016) consisting of net pension and other post-employment benefit liabilities of EUR 4 440 million (EUR 5 000 million in 2016) and net pension and other post-employment benefit assets of EUR 3 979 million (EUR 3 802 million in 2016).